toddaustin07/MQTT_SmartApp/README.md

 - Fixed string elements should be limited to the character set \[a-zA-Z0-9_] to avoid any unexpected problems.

-- Combining a dynamic element with a fixed string is not current supported (i.e. 'mydeviceid_|deviceid').

-- Note that Topic Templates can contain any combination of fixed string elements and dynamic elements.
-Any element not beginning with a '|' or not one of the special dynamic elements listed above, will be treated as a fixed string element.
+- Topic Templates can contain any combination of fixed string and dynamic indicator levels.
+Any level not beginning with a '|' or not one of the special dynamic identifiers listed above, will be treated as a fixed string.

-- Of course, the overall Topic Template should conform to the standard MQTT addressing format consisting of one or more topic levels separated by '/'.
+- Appending a dynamic element with a fixed string is not currently supported (i.e. 'mydeviceid_|deviceid').

 ### Status Messages
 The top level topic from the Topic Template will be used to send various status messages such as indications of MQTT (re)connection or SmartApp configuration changes.
 For example, if the top level topic is 'smartthings', the following topic will be used for these status messages: 'smartthings/status'.
 This topic can be subscribed-to for notification of the operational status of the nodeJS SmartApp.